Scribbles678/TradeFi/tradefi/README.md

 - [ ] Portfolio management
 - [ ] Social trading features

+## Operations Handbook

+- See `OPERATIONS_HANDBOOK.md` for trade logging steps, troubleshooting checklists, Supabase permission scripts, and table-inventory queries.
+- Update that handbook (and this README) any time you change API endpoints, logging flows, or Supabase schemas.
+If it’s not documented, it didn’t happen.

+## Documentation Maintenance

+- Every time we add/modify a feature (example: account tabs, Trade Settings UI, strategy marketplace) we update **all** markdown context files (`README`, `Quick Start`, `Project Deep Dive`, `Troubleshooting`, etc.) in the same PR.
+- Trade settings now map to Sparky's `trade_settings_global` + `trade_settings_exchange` tables (`/Sparky/supabase-trade-settings.sql`); document schema or UI changes immediately.
+- Sparky recently added `supabase-option-trades.sql` for Tradier options logging—be sure documentation references any new tables/API endpoints so the two repos stay in lockstep.
+- SQL snapshots for each table live in the `/schema` directory of this repo.
+Regenerate them from Supabase after making schema changes so the repository stays authoritative.

 ## Contributing

 This is a personal project, but contributions welcome!